gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 # You can access already processed datasets: datasets.SIMPSONS_PROCESSED and datasets.BOOKS_PROCESSED.
 # SIMPSONS_PROCESSED contains 300 episode manuscripts of The Simpsons and BOOKS_PROCESSED contains 25 books.

-# To train Word2Vec, pass in directory to the processed file you want to use and directory to save word embeddings.
+# To train Word2Vec, pass in directory to the processed file and directory where to save word embeddings.
 # The term Word Embeddings are explained in 'Knowledge Prerequisites' below.
 rnngen.word2vec('dir_to_processed_file', 'dir_to_save_embeddings')